Here are the best PC gaming headsets for you (if you’re an avid PC gamer).

 3.5mm is the standard for headphones in general.
 It is supported by smartphones, PC motherboards, dedicated sound cards, MP3 players, tablets, and other devices.
 It’s by far the most common way to connect a headset, and it supports an analog signal with low latency.

 It doesn’t support virtual surround audio because a USB or optical connection is required for that.

 AUX connection is supported by all gaming platforms (PC, PlayStation, and Xbox – all versions).

 It’s very simple to connect since there’s only 1 plug and it usually works as plug & play.
-Additionally it supports virtual surround like Dolby surround sound DTS surround sound and others.
+Additionally, it supports virtual surround like Dolby surround, DTS surround, and others.

-USB is supported by PC, PlayStation4 but not Xbox One.
+USB compatibility is supported by PC, PlayStation4 but not Xbox One.

 The optical connection is slowly becoming popular but more with consoles than with PC.
 It’s an option with some wireless gaming headsets (their base station) though is pretty much unused for PC.

 The reason is that you need a better sound card that has an optical connection.
 Also, most wired PC gaming headsets don’t offer the option of the optical connection.